Course program of IMPRS Heidelberg

 All PhD students in physics and astronomy (incl.
 IMPRS students) are obliged to do some teaching.

-The minimum obligation is 2 hours per week for one semester ( = 2 Semesterwochenstunden = 2SWS), e.g. course/exercise supervision).
+The minimum obligation is two times (thus maybe two semesters) 2 hours per week per semester ( = 2 Semesterwochenstunden = 2SWS), e.g. course/exercise supervision), thus two times 2 SWS.

 The home institute of a student may require additional teaching durties - the actual conditions have to be checked with the institute directors and the supervisor.